agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 To synthesize speech, the system typically tokenizes the text to break it down into individual words, and assigns phonetic sounds to each word.
 It then breaks the phonetic transcription into prosodic units (such as phrases, clauses, or sentences) to create phonemes that will be converted to audio format.
 These phonemes are then synthesized as audio and can be assigned a particular voice, speaking rate, pitch, and volume.

 Azure AI Speech service, which supports many capabilities, including:
-1. Speech to text: Real-time transcription & Batch transcription
+1. **Speech to text**: Real-time transcription & Batch transcription
-2. Text to speech: The service includes multiple pre-defined voices with support for multiple languages and regional pronunciation, including neural voices that leverage neural networks to overcome common limitations in speech synthesis with regard to intonation, resulting in a more natural sounding voice.
+2. **Text to speech**: The service includes multiple pre-defined voices with support for multiple languages and regional pronunciation, including neural voices that leverage neural networks to overcome common limitations in speech synthesis with regard to intonation, resulting in a more natural sounding voice.

 A separate module covers speech translation in Azure AI services.